eefward/AI-Learns-To-Spike/README.md

 2: The AI or Ball touches the net
 3: The ball goes out of the purple line
 4: Double Touch
+5: The AI goes to the other court

 Reward:
 1: (primary) If the ball touches the purple line --> (secondary) The faster the ball (after touch)